C16Mftang/ARC-manual/ARC_notes.md

 # Submitting and running code

 After copying your data and code into you directory in the ARC server, you can then run the code by submitting it to the computing node, or testing/preprocessing data within the interactive node.
-Here I will show instructions for running Python scripts, although most commands below will be transferable to MATLAB.
-As I am not an expert in MATLAB, please refer to [this page](https://arc-software-guide.readthedocs.io/en/latest/apps/arc_matlab.html) for how to run your MATLAB code in computing nodes.
+Here the instructions for Python and MATLAB are separate.
+However, some of them are interchangeable between these two languages (e.g. job submission scripts), so make sure you read them both!

+## Python

-## Creating virtual environments (for Python users)
+### Creating virtual environments (for Python users)

 ARC uses Anaconda for environment management.
 [This page](https://arc-software-guide.readthedocs.io/en/latest/python/anaconda_venv.html) already provided some instructions for basic virtual environment creation, you may also refer to [this Anaconda page](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for other functions related to virtual environments.
 ARC recommended using `source activate` rather than `conda activate` for activating your created virtual environment due to some conflicts with the job submission system.